 Further information concerning method and equipment etc. required can be obtained from your local IPCO office.

-The information and data presented in this datasheet are typical values and are not guaranteed.
-Information relating to material, properties and/or performance may be subject to change.
+Data given in this document are nominal values and are not guaranteed.
+Information relating to material, specifications, properties and/or performance is intended as guidance on determining suitability, and may be subject to change without notice.